Orbita3d Python bindings

 Note

-and orbita3d_control
+poulpe_ethercat_controller, firmware_Poulpe and orbita3d_control compatibility

 The rule of thumb is that the

-.You can find more info in the installation guide on how to install the
+poulpe_ethercat_controllerat its default branch will be compatible with the latest version of thefirmware_Poulpeas well as the latest version oforbti3d_controller.You can find more info in the installation guide on how to install the

-version that you are using.But in general the compatibility between the
+poulpe_ethercat_controllerand thefirmware_Poulpeversion that you are using.But in general the compatibility between the

-is as follows:
+poulpe_ethercat_controllerand thefirmware_Poulpeis as follows:

-versionv0.9.x 0.9.x v1.0.x 1.0.x or higher v1.5.x 1.5.x And you can install a specific tag/branch of the code by specifying it in the installation command.
+firmware_poulpeversionpoulpe_etehract_controllerversionv0.9.x 0.9.x v1.0.x 1.0.x or higher v1.5.x 1.5.x And you can install a specific tag/branch of the code by specifying it in the installation command.
 For example, if you want to install the

-version of the code you can use the following command:
+1.5.4version of the code you can use the following command:

 shell pip install git+https://github.com/pollen-robotics/poulpe_ethercat_controller.git@1.5.4#subdirectory=poulpe_ethercat_py --verbose